Muqtxdir/yaru-remix/install.md

 ### Uninstall:

-- To uninstall all Yaru-remix, simply run the following (although some files won't be deleted succesfully)
+- To uninstall all Yaru-remix, simply run the following (Although some files won't be deleted succesfully)

 ```bash
 cd yaru-remix